 Servicing, Maintenance, And Repairs:

 A very important thing to consider when choosing between a hire purchase option and a contract hire is that with the former, you will ultimately be the legal owner of the van and therefore liable for all maintenance and repair costs.
-With a contract hire most providers will allow you to add a maintenance agreement, breakdown insurance et also you won’t have to cover these costs yourself.
+With a contract hire most providers will allow you to add a maintenance agreement and breakdown insurance, so you won’t have to cover these costs yourself.

 Make The Best Choice For You and Your Business